U.S. court revives Dr Pepper challenge to Coca-Cola 'zero' drinks

 The ability to market products effectively is important to beverage makers trying to counteract declines in U.S. sales of carbonated soft drinks since their mid-2000s peak.

-Lawyers for Coca-Cola and Dr Pepper did not immediately respond to requests for comment.
-The companies did not immediately respond to similar requests.
+Coca-Cola and its lawyer did not immediately respond to requests for comment.

+Dr Pepper welcomed the decision.
+“We do not believe that any company should have the ability to claim exclusive trademark rights to a term like ‘zero’ in connection with zero-calorie beverages,” spokesman Chris Barnes said in a statement.

 Coca-Cola has used the “zero” name on such products as Cherry Coke Zero, Sprite Zero, Powerade Zero, and more recently Coca-Cola Zero Sugar.